What is Products Liability?

 - Breach of warranty means the business failed to meet an express or implied promise regarding the product.

-How Long Do I Have to File a Products Liability Case?
+How Long Do I Have to File a Products Liability Case in Pennsylvania?

 You generally have two years from when you were injured to file a products liability lawsuit in Pennsylvania.
 Various factors might give you more or less time, which is why it is important to consult our Pennsylvania products liability attorneys at Atlee Hall.
 If you miss the deadline, you lose your right to compensation.